jxsl13/zcatch/readme.txt

 the game, including new versions, custom maps and much more.

 ##################################################################################
-EXTENSION OF THE LICENSE as of the modification done by John Behm, a.k. a. jxsl13:
+EXTENSION OF THE LICENSE as of the modification done by John Behm, a.k.a. jxsl13:
 ##################################################################################

 Any individual[1] that is partaking in multiple teeworlds(vanilla) communities, teeworlds mod